govau/notify-client-java/DOCUMENTATION.md

 #### reference (optional)

 A unique identifier you create if necessary.
+It must not contain any personal information such as name or postal address.
 This reference identifies a single unique notification or a batch of notifications.

 ```
 String reference='STRING';